 OpenSea is the largest of all the marketplaces, and it is dominating the market with good reason.
 Users can purchase and sell digital art NFTs, domains, virtual land, collectible trading cards, gaming objects, and other items on this site.

-You can purchase and sell on Opensea using a system that is quite similar to eBay: you can establish a fixed price, allow the price to drop over time, or set up an auction with a deadline.
+You can purchase and sell on OpenSea using a system that is quite similar to eBay: you establish a fixed price, allow the price to drop over time, or set up an auction with a deadline.

 Additional features of OpenSea include:

 SuperRare is an exclusive NFT platform with a name that fits it perfectly because it is incredibly exclusive and strict:

 - All NFTs must be one-of-a-kind, which implies there is only one edition.
 Every artist on the platform has been invited.

 - There must be no other tokens accessible at the same moment.

 The buying and selling system is similar to other markets, with features such as “buy now” and “auction.”
 However, the auction system has more alternatives.

 To apply, go to the bottom of their page and select “Submit Artist Profile.”
 Make sure you have the following elements ready before you start: